varon/FSLogger/README.md

 This is used in several production systems.
 It's great.
 It's perfect, and you should use it!

+## Installation

+You can install it via NuGet.
+You should already know how to do that.
+This runs on .NET Core, 6.0, 7.0, etc. Go forth and use it.

 ## HOW TO LOG STUFF:

 ```fsharp